 I spent my childhood days searching for arrowheads, teaching myself to sew on a treadle sewing machine and to bake in a wood-burning stove, with no running water, refrigeration, or electricity in our home.
 My family lived frugally and early on, inspired by my parent’s thriftiness and style, I gained a knack for thrifty creativity and turning ordinary objects into something useful.
 And I dreamed of the home I would create for my own family someday.

-Now I’m married to my husband, Colin, we have four sweet boys, and my dreams have come true.
-Along the way, I founded The Farm Chicks Fair.
+Now I’m married to my husband, Colin, we’ve raised four children, and my dreams have come true.
+Along the way, I founded The Farm Chicks Fair and have written two books.
+(You can find my books here and here!)
 I document my life as an entrepreneur, wife, mom, author, and Contributing Editor for Country Living Magazine here on my website, Facebook, and Instagram.
 I share more about my life story from time to time, here on my blog.